HITECHCRIME/HC_SG248_Grindin_Fate/README.md

-eyyy how to say it i've been ready since revival hover till i can leave it all out and lay it down i've been grinding my - heart out i'm phasing out i can't say what's been done heart
+eyyy how to say it i've been ready since revival hover till i can leave it all out and lay it down i've been grinding my - heart out i'm phasing out i can't say what's been done to my heart

 i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls